 A great drive to see many historic barns is the Appalachian Medley Scenic Byway that follows NC Highway 209 from Lake Junaluska to Hot Springs.
 Drive through communities of Spring Creek, Trust and Luck.
 The barn in the photo above is a modern barn, built in 1953.
 Others in this area date back to the 1800s.
 Read more about the Appalachian Medley Scenic Byway.

-The Appalachian Barn Alliance created four driving tours that cover various sections of Madison County.
+The Appalachian Barn Alliance created five driving tours that cover various sections of Madison County.
 While these barns are not open for public visits, these scenic drives offer plenty of other things to do and stops along the way.
 See and download their brochures for each tour.

 Find this and other barns along Smith Creek Road, near Exit 3 on I-26.
 Make a loop by adding Puncheon Fork Rd that goes to Ski Wolf Resort.